zmzhoi/eslint-config-zmzhoi/README.md

 # eslint-config-zmzhoi

-> Eslint config for react project.
+> This package is a shareable eslint config for react project.

 ## Notice